justermak/SLE-via-QIO/main.typ

 $ A^T A "has n real non-negative eigenvalues" $
 $ ||x||^2 = b^T (A A^T)^(-1) A A^T (A A^T)^(-1) b = b^T (A A^T)^(-1) b $
 $ ||x||^2 <= ||b||^2 ||(A A^T)^(-1)|| <= (||b||^2)/("smallest singular value of " A A^T) spa - spa "bound on the solution" $
 Generally there is no upper bound on the solution because A can be arbitrarily close to singular.
-And also we don't want to compute SVD or the inverse matrix.
+Also we don't want to compute SVD or the inverse matrix.

 = Algorithms